dackst/nayuta/readme.md

   * the above two *could* be solved by shortening them, but I'm not willing to butcher them further
 * characters that use idiosyncratic manners of speaking in Japanese probably still don't here
   * E.g. Geo is supposed to [sound like an old man](https://legendofheroes.fandom.com/wiki/Lychnis_Gio) (characters even comment on it several times in-game), Eris is supposed to sound [domineering](https://legendofheroes.fandom.com/wiki/Song_Priestess_Elislette) or sarcastic.
 I think Algol is supposed to use archaic speech patterns, and Nemeas is like a schoolteacher or something?
+  * Noi is supposed to have her own verbal tic that is lost
   * things like slang or shifts in politeness or tone are probably still not meaningfully conveyed